-This daunting trail challenge event on the Mason Dixon and Conestoga Trails alternates breathtaking vistas with steep descents into dark, scenic hollows followed by strenuous climbs to the next vista.
+This daunting trail challenge event on the Conestoga Trail and the Mason-Dixon Trail System, alternates breathtaking vistas with steep descents into dark, scenic hollows followed by strenuous climbs to the next vista.
 Prepare yourself for the steep hills, rocky terrain and deep ravines of the KTA Trail Challenge, an arduous, undulating and demanding course.

 Although the KTA Trail Challenge is a supremely challenging timed event, the challenge is not to "win" or "come in first," but to complete the hike in 12 hours or less (10 hours for the 25k).
 For many participants, the KTA Trail Challenge is the ultimate test of physical fitness and mental toughness.
 "Winning" is the personal satisfaction that comes with finishing the course in the allotted time.